Key takeaways

 Research also indicates that eating foods with a low glycemic index can help with weight loss if you are also trying to keep your weight within the normal BMI range.
 People achieved significant weight loss after sticking with foods with low GI.
 These foods may also help prevent cancer and cardiovascular diseases.1

 Aside from limiting high-carb foods, you should also consider meals that contain healthy fats, enough proteins, and fibres.
-With that said, below are healthy Nigerian foods that can reduce blood sugar for people with diabetes mellitus:

 1. Low-carb meals